NASA-AMMOS/aerie-ts-user-code-runner/README.md

 expect(result.unwrap()).toBe('hello world');
 ```

-### Including other files for import and declaring some globals
+### Including other files for import, declaring some globals, and specified context
 ```ts
 const userCode = `
   import { importedFunction } from 'other-importable';